|

 for Disabled Workers’ Relief Fund must be separately identified on the C-241

-and the LSS approval letter.
+and the approval letter.

-Workers’ Relief Fund.
+the Disabled Workers’ Relief Fund.

 4. Settlement